GiMattia/PyPLUTO/Paper/paper.md

 • The `Image` class produces and handles the graphical windows and the plotting procedures.

 Additionally, a separate `PyPLUTOApp` class launches a GUI able to load and plot 1D and 2D data in a single set of axes.
 PyPLUTO has been implemented to be supported by Windows, MacOS, and Linux, through both standard scripts and more interactive tools (e.g., IPython or Jupyter).
-The style guidelines follow the PEP8[^5] conventions for Python codes (enforced through the black package [@LANGA2020]) and focus on clarity and code readability.
+The style guidelines follow the PEP8[^5] conventions for Python codes (enforced through the Black package [@Langa2020]) and focus on clarity and code readability.

 [^5]: [https://peps.python.org/pep-0008/]